BlinkPay/BlinkPay-Snipcart-Demo/README.md

 ## Initial Netlify Deployment

 Before you will able to develop your store locally, you will first need to run a production netlify deploy.
-This is because Snipcart will be access the payment methods endpoint from the netlify site, even if you are only running the application locally.
+This is because Snipcart will be accessing our `/.netlify/functions/payment-method` endpoint from the hosted netlify site, even if you are only running the application locally.

 ```bash
 npm run netlify-deploy-prod